Johann Baptist Wendling: Biography

 Wendling was born in Ribeauvillé (Rappoltsweiler), Alsace.
 He was employed at the court of Deux-Ponts (Zweibrücken) from 1745 and joined the Mannheim court orchestra in 1752 as principal flautist.
 He married the soprano Dorothea Wendling née Spurni in Mannheim on 9 January 1752.
 Wendling went on many successful concert tours throughout Europe, including several times to Paris where he performed at the Concert Spirituel.
 In 1778 he relocated to Munich with the court orchestra and continued to perform.
 He died in Munich.

 Wendling was renowned for his virtuosity and for his expressive playing, and his influence as a performer can be found in the compositions of all the important composers of the Mannheim school, including Johann Stamitz, Ignaz Holzbauer, Christian Cannabich, Anton Fils, and Ignaz Fränzl.
 He had significant personal and musical contact with Johann Christian Bach and Wolfgang Amadeus Mozart and influenced their conception of the capabilities of the flute.
 In 1778 Mozart wrote the solo flute part of his Sinfonia concertante (K.Anh.9/297b, lost) for Wendling, which is believed by some to be related to the Sinfonia Concertante for Four Winds (K.Anh.C14.01).
 In 1781 Wendling took part in the premiere of Mozart's opera Idomeneo in Munich, with his wife Dorothea performing the part of Ilia and his brother's wife Elisabeth the part of Elettra.
 Ilia's second aria contains a four-part obbligato for flute, oboe, bassoon and horn, composed by Mozart for Wendling and his colleagues.

 Wendling was also active as a flute teacher, not only of noble amateurs but also of the next generation of professionals.
-His most notable pupils were Duke Christian IV of Deux-Ponts, Elector Carl Theodor of Mannheim, the Duke of Guinness, Johann Baptist Becke, Johann Georg Metzger, Johann Nikolaus Heroux and Jakob Heinrich Appold.
+His most notable pupils were Duke Christian IV of Deux-Ponts, Elector Carl Theodor of Mannheim, the Count (from 1776, Duke) of Guines, Johann Baptist Becke, Johann Georg Metzger, Johann Nikolaus Heroux and Jakob Heinrich Appold.